Nail these, and you’ll stand out from most of the competition, whether you’re in job search, self-employed or simply serious about career management.

 5. A Reasonable Degree of Completeness.

 A fully developed profile is not only more engaging but will often have better search rankings.
-Write well-developed Summary (with special attention to the beginning, which is all that shows up unless the user clicks for more), Experience, Education and Skills sections, and don’t neglect Accomplishments (Certifications, Awards, Projects and so on).
-Added media such as images, PDFs or video are a plus as long as they support your brand.
+Write an engaging and keyworded Summary (with special attention to the first few lines that show up before the user clicks for more); completely fill out the Experience, Education and Skills sections, and don’t neglect Accomplishments (Certifications, Awards, Projects and so on).
+Media such as images, PDFs or video are a plus, as long as they support your brand.

 6. A Good Photo.